AFLplusplus/AFLplusplus/instrumentation/README.llvm.md

 ! llvm_mode works with llvm versions 3.8 up to 13 !

-The code in this directory allows you to instrument programs for AFL using true compiler-level instrumentation, instead of the more crude assembly-level rewriting approach taken by afl-gcc and afl-clang.
+The code in this directory allows you to instrument programs for AFL++ using true compiler-level instrumentation, instead of the more crude assembly-level rewriting approach taken by afl-gcc and afl-clang.
 This has several interesting
 properties: